dinhomathias/Amc/Making-your-bot-persistent.md

 ## Included persistence classes
 Three classes concerning persistence in bots have been added.
-[BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html) - Is an interface class for persistence classes.
+* [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html) - Is an interface class for persistence classes.
 If you create your own persistence classes to maintain a database-connection for example, you must inherit from `BasePersistence`
-[PicklePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.picklepersistence.html) - Uses pickle files to make the bot persistent.
+* [PicklePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.picklepersistence.html) - Uses pickle files to make the bot persistent.
-[DictPersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.dictpersistence.html) - Uses in memory dicts and easy conversion to and from JSON to make the bot persistent.
-Note that this class is mainly intended as starting point for custom persistence
-        classes that need to JSON-serialize the stored data before writing them to file/database and does *not* actually write any data to file/database.
+* [DictPersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.dictpersistence.html) - Uses in memory dicts and easy conversion to and from JSON to make the bot persistent.
+Note that this class is mainly intended as starting point for custom persistence classes that need to JSON-serialize the stored data before writing them to file/database and does *not* actually write any data to file/database.

 ## 3rd party persistence classes
+Instead of manually handling a database to store data, consider implementing a subclass of `BasePersistence`.
+This allows you to simply pass an instance of that subclass to the `Updater/Dispatcher` and let PTB handle the loading, updating & storing of the data!

 If you want to create your own persistence class, please carefully read the docs on [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html).
 It will tell you what methods you need to overwrite.

-If you've written a persistence class that could benefit others (e.g. a general one covering all types of data), please add it below.
+If you've written a persistence class that could benefit others (e.g. a general one covering all types of data), it would be great if you linked it here or even better made it available in [ptbcontrib](https://github.com/python-telegram-bot/ptbcontrib).

 ## What do I need to change?
 To make your bot persistent you need to do the following.